uuupah/11ty_neocities/src/blog/🚧sea_of_stars.md

   - lots of weird arcane places, the purpose of which is not immediately obvious
 - combat
   - timing doesnt always feel intuitive (for hits and blocks)
-  - chosing the order of your team is really clever
+  - choosing the order of your team is really clever
   - changes from familiar systems dont feel gimmicky
+  - having all the fights in the "overworld" instead of a different screen
   - level up bonus is similar to mario
+    - item pickup afterwards gives a cute satisfying and tactile feel
   - innovative way of handling death / knockouts
 - menus
   - (i think) intentional nod to final fantasy